Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Finite-time analysis of the SGD dynamics for strongly convex minimization problems

 Assumption \Cref{ass:rand_noise}($p$) generalizes the well-known $\L_1$-co-coercivity assumption, see \citet{durmus2020biassgd}.
 A sufficient condition which allows for \Cref{ass:rand_noise}($p$) is to assume that $F(\theta,\xi)$ is $\PP_{\xi}$-a.s. convex with respect to $\theta \in \rset^{d}$.
 For ease of notation, we set

-and trace only $\L$ in our subsequent bounds.
-In this paper we focus on the convergence to $\thetas$ of the Polyak-Ruppert averaging estimator defined for any $n \geq 0$,
+and trace only dependence upon $\L$ in our subsequent bounds.
+In this paper we focus on the convergence to $\thetas$ of the Polyak-Ruppert averaged estimator defined for any $n \geq 0$, by

-Many previous studies instead consider $\bar{\vartheta}_{n}^{(\gamma)} = \frac{1}{n-n_0} \sum_{k=n_0+1}^{n} \theta_{k}^{(\gamma)}$ rather than $\bar{\theta}_{n}^{(\gamma)}$, where $n \geq n_0 + 1$ and $n_0$ denotes a burn-in period.
+Many previous studies instead consider $\bar{\theta}_{n_0,n} = \frac{1}{n-n_0} \sum_{k=n_0+1}^{n} \theta_{k}^{(\gamma)}$ rather than $\bar{\theta}_{n}^{(\gamma)}$, where $n \geq n_0 + 1$ and $n_0$ denotes a burn-in period.
 However, when the sample size $n$ is sufficiently large, the choice of the optimal burn-in size $n_0$ affects the leading terms in the MSE bound of $\bar{\theta}_{n}^{(\gamma)} - \theta^\star$ only by a constant factor.
 Therefore, we focus on \eqref{eq:pr_averaged_est}, or equivalently, use $2n$ observations and set $n_0 = n$. \paragraph{Properties of $\{\theta_k^{(\gamma)}\}_{k \in \nset}$ viewed as a Markov chain.} Under assumptions \Cref{ass:mu-convex}, \Cref{ass:L-smooth} and \Cref{ass:rand_noise}($2$), the sequence $\{\theta_k^{(\gamma)}\}_{k \in \nset}$ defined by the relation \eqref{eq:sgd_recursion} is a time-homogeneous Markov chain with the Markov kernel

-where $\B(\rset^d)$ denoted the Borel $\sigma$-field of $\rset^d$.
+where $\B(\rset^d)$ is a Borel $\sigma$-field of $\rset^d$.
 In \citet{durmus2020biassgd} it has been established that, under the stated assumptions, $\MK_{\gamma}$ admits a unique invariant distribution $\pi_{\gamma}$, if $\gamma$ is small enough.
-Previous studies, such as \citet{durmus2020biassgd} or \citet{merad2023convergence}, studied the convergence of the distributions of $\{\theta_k^{(\gamma)}\}_{k \in \nset}$ to $\pi_{\gamma}$ in the $2$-Wasserstein distance $\Wass{2}$, associated with the Euclidean distance in $\rset^{d}$.
-However, our main results would require to switch to the non-standard distance-like function, which is defined under \Cref{ass:mu-convex} and \Cref{ass:rand_noise}($2$) as follows:
+Previous studies, such as \citet{durmus2020biassgd} or \citet{merad2023convergence}, studied the convergence of the distributions of $\{\theta_k^{(\gamma)}\}_{k \in \nset}$ to $\pi_{\gamma}$ in the $p$-Wasserstein distance $\Wass{p}$, $p \geq 1$, associated with the Euclidean distance in $\rset^{d}$.
+Our main results require to switch to the non-standard distance-like function, which is defined under \Cref{ass:mu-convex} and \Cref{ass:rand_noise}($2$) as follows: